The best wood burning stove for cabins, sheds, tiny homes and small spaces

 As we’re mainly dealing with off-grid scenarios on this website, you probably won’t have the luxury of enough spare electricity to use that for heating – winter is the time when generating electricity through solar becomes most difficult (low/weak sun, shorter daylight hours and greater chance of cloud), so let’s put electric heating to one side.

 Please bear in mind, these are just my thoughts and opinions, and are based on what’s available in the UK, in late 2023.
+I’d love to hear if you agree with me, or if I’ve missed any good options from this article – get in contact here.

 Environmental aspects of wood burning stoves